 Ovid is a very small village located in the state of Michigan.
 With a population of 1,613 people and two constituent neighborhoods, Ovid is the 405th largest community in Michigan.
-Much of the housing stock in Ovid was built prior to World War II, making it one of the older and more historic villages in the country.
+Ovid has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Ovid is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Ovid is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Ovid is a village of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Ovid who work in office and administrative support (10.62%), food service (8.69%), and sales jobs (7.86%).

-Overall, Ovid’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Ovid’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The population of Ovid has a very low overall level of education: only 9.17% of people over 25 hold a 4-year college degree or higher.